 Longlisted for the Andrew Carnegie Medal for Excellence in Nonfiction

-From the best-selling author of Fun Home, Time magazine’s No. 1 Book of the Year, a brilliantly told graphic memoir of Alison Bechdel becoming the artist her mother wanted to be.
+From the New York Times bestselling author of Fun Home, Are You My Mother?: A Comic Drama is a brilliantly told graphic memoir of Alison Bechdel becoming the artist her mother wanted to be.

 Alison Bechdel’s Fun Home was a pop culture and literary phenomenon.